zengxiaofei/HapHiC/README.md

 **Recent updates:**

+* Version 1.0.2 (2023.12.08): We have introduced a `haphic plot` command for Hi-C contact map visualization.
 * Version 1.0.1 (2023.11.30): Improved AGP output by incorporating a YaHS-style `scaffolds.raw.agp`  for compatibility with the Juicebox visualization method suggested by YaHS.

 **Terminology:** To ensure concision and clarity, we use the term "contigs" to refer to the fragmented genome sequences in the input assembly, although they could be either contigs or scaffolds in actuality.

 ## Table of contents